 Traveling with children soon?
 You may have already taken care of your plane ticket or cruise deposit but be sure you have the correct documents before turing to the airport or cruise port and risk being denied boarding.

 Traveling overseas with your baby?
-Be sure they have a valid passport, passports are required regardless of age.
-You can learn all about applying for your child’s passport here.
+Be sure they have a valid passport as passports are required regardless of age.
+Here is an easy guide to applying for your child’s passport here.

 - Court order granting sole legal custody

 - Judicial declaration of incompetence of the non-present parent